FAQ

 • Does Polyphen® have any unique features?

 Yes.
 The product has been developed in Australia.
-The product is protected by International Patent in 82 countries worldwide.
+The product is protected by International Patent in many countries.

 • What official testing and ratings does Polyphen® have?